rudi-c/rudi-c.github.io/works/influence-game/fitness-description-and-evaluation.md

 </tr>
 </table></center>

-<p></em></p>
 <p><strong><font style="font-size:14px">Evolutionary Algorithm</font></strong></p>
 <p>After a tournament is over and every teams have been ranked, the next step is to create a new generation of teams.
 To do, we create a DNA sequence identifying the properties of each team, by mapping all the weights of its neural network into a one-dimensional array.
 Each weight will represent a single <b>gene</b>.</p>
 <p>We then apply the following evolutionary methods :</p>
 <ul>
-<li>The top 25% best performing ANNs (<strong>elites</strong>) are carried over to the next generation
+<li>The top 25% best performing ANNs (<strong>elites</strong>) are carried over to the next generation</li>
-<li>Every elite is paired with another elite and produces two offspring by uniform crossover
+<li>Every elite is paired with another elite and produces two offspring by uniform crossover</li>
 <li>Twice the number of elites are created through mutation.
 The mutation consists in :
 <ul>
-<li>Selecting a random elite and creating an identical offspring
+<li>Selecting a random elite and creating an identical offspring</li>
-<li>Every gene in the offspring has a 10% chance of being rerolled between [-1 and 1]
+<li>Every gene in the offspring has a 10% chance of being rerolled between [-1 and 1]</li>
-<li>Every gene in the offspring has a 30% chance of being multiplied by up to 30%, with a larger chance of a small change
+<li>Every gene in the offspring has a 30% chance of being multiplied by up to 30%, with a larger chance of a small change</li>
 </ul>
 </li>
 </ul>